 - Faithlife Study Bible.
 I recommend this mainly because it’s sometimes free, and designed to expand, integrate with, and maximize use of Logos resources.

 - Translations of Robert Alter- His translations are literary and well-annotated, but exist in separate volumes that don’t cover the whole Old Testament.
 Highly recommended, though.
+The Five Books of Moses: A Translation with Commentary; Ancient Israel: The Former Prophets: Joshua, Judges, Samuel, and Kings: A Translation with Commentary; The Wisdom Books: Job, Proverbs, and Ecclesiastes: A Translation with Commentary; The Book of Psalms: A Translation with Commentary

 Second, if you can only get two books and feel like a total Old Testament beginner, then get a Bible and Jehovah and the World of the Old Testament, a good general introduction with lots of illustrations and pictures from Deseret Book.
 I reviewed it very positively here.
 (If you have some general familiarity with Old Testament studies, skip JaWOT and get one of the academic intros below.)